Michelle Bachelet: Popularity

 In September 2015, Bachelet's approval rating was 24%, compared to 72% disapproval.
 Chileans' support for her dropped sharply after revelations of corruption scandals such as the Caval scandal, which involved her son and daughter-in-law accepting millions of dollars in the form of a loan from vice-chairman of the Banco de Chile Andrónico Luksic Craig.
 The couple's company (Caval) used the money to purchase land and resell it at a $5 million profit after repaying the loan.
 Bachelet maintains that she was unaware of her family's actions and found out about the agreement between Luksic and her daughter-in-law through the press.
 By August 2016, Bachelet's approval rating dropped to 15%, the lowest for any President since the return of free elections in 1990, and in March 2017, Bachelet's approval rating remained low, at about 23%.

 Bachelet left office in March 2018 with an approval rating at 39% according to Adimark, in contrast to the 84% rating when she left office in 2010.

+First post-presidency roles (2018)

+While still serving as president, in January 2018 Bachelet accepted the future presidency of the World Health Organization's Partnership for Maternal, Newborn & Child Health, to take effect once her term ended.
+She handed over the presidential sash to Sebastián Piñera for a second time on 11 March 2018, and succeeded Graça Machel as head of the alliance on 20 May 2018.
+In August 2018, Bachelet launched the Fundación Horizonte Ciudadano, described in Chilean media at the time for its youth-oriented branding and use of inclusive language.